 One trend that we’ve already seen fast-tracked by covid-19 is the ability to take payments via an app on your phone.
 Soft POS (software-based point of sale) technology is making it easier for businesses to be more mobile.

-It means they can operate where their customers are.
-And this has obvious benefits for businesses in city centers that have emptied of office workers due to the pandemic.
+SoftPOS allows businesses to operate where their customers are.
+And this has obvious benefits for companies in city centers that have emptied of office workers due to the pandemic.

 While the promised vaccines of spring 2021 will no doubt encourage some workers back to their offices, it’s unlikely everyone will go back to the way things were before.
 Besides, covid-19 has taught businesses that they need to be less static.